The Basics of Plant Nutrients

 Companies will provide different NPK ratios they feel are best for specific growing stages and many professional growers have their own preferred ratio.
 New growers do not need to worry about this, however.

-Eventually, you may want to mix nutrients, but for now, stick to the ratio the nutrient bottle gives you.
+The best way to make sure your plants get the NPK ratio you need is to just stick to your feeding schedule.
+Don't try and mix and match your own nutrients at first, as it becomes really complicated really quickly.
 Just make sure your nutrient solution is high in nitrogen and low in phosphorus for the vegetative stage, and low in nitrogen and high in phosphorus for flowering.

 You can find companies that sell nutrient solutions designed for the pre-flowering stage specific needs, which is great for beginners who are uncomfortable creating their own mix but want to avoid yellowing.